Qualis/www-qual-is/_posts/agree-and-adjust.md

 ---
-title: "Agree and adjust to promote collaboration and make balanced decisions"
+title: "Agree and Adjust: A Leadership Technique for Collaboration and Balanced Decisions"
-excerpt: "Agree and adjust is the name I give to a leadership technique I have found useful historically.
-It is a mechanism to promote collaboration and make balanced decisions."
+excerpt: "Agree and Adjust is a leadership technique that fosters collaboration by first finding common ground before guiding discussions toward balanced decisions.
+This method defuses tension, encourages open dialogue, and ensures reasoned outcomes, making it a powerful tool for constructive problem-solving in any setting."
 coverImage: "/assets/blog/categories/leadership.png"
 date: "2022-03-11"
 author: